 A world of courage, lenience and integrity, where poverty has been defeated and people live in pride and safe.

-The group has opened savings box.
-With your support, we can reach more women, protect young girls from teenage pregnancies, and create a future where no mother has to choose between feeding her children and keeping them in school.
+But hope is not lost.
+The group has started a savings box, and with your support, we can empower more women, protect girls, and build a future where no mother must choose between feeding her children and sending them to school.

 Jane: I bought stocks, could afford three meals a day.
 My twins, once frail from malnutrition, now had the energy to play and laugh.